Mahalaxmi184/Project3/README.md

 Average Age : This shows the average Age of the Employees.

+Charts

-Attrition by EducationalField
+Attrition by EducationalField:

 This donuts chart represents the attrition rate by educationalfields.
 It helps determine if there are any specific education fields with higher attrition rates.

-Number of Employees By Age Group
+Number of Employees By Age Group:

 By creating age groups using clustered column chart, this bar graph illustrates the distribution of employees across different age ranges.
 It helps identify age-related trends in workforce.

-Job Satisfaction Rate
+Job Satisfaction Rate:

 The matrix chart showcases job satisfaction ratings for different job roles or positions.
 It enables us to identify areas of high or low job satisfaction within organization.

-Attrition by Salary Slab
+Attrition by Salary Slab:

 The bar chart represents the attrition rate by Salary Slab.
 It helps determine if there are any specific SalarySlab with higher attrition rates.

-Attrition by JobRole
+Attrition by JobRole:

 This bar graph presents the attrition rates Job Role.
 It helps determine if there are any JobRole with higher attrition rates.

-Attrition Rate Years At Company
+Attrition Rate Years At Company:

 The Line chart show the attrition rates segmented by Years At Company.
 It provides a visual breakdown of attrition patterns based on attrition and years at company.